 Amidst all the well-known attractions and restaurants around the Grand Strand, such as the SkyWheel and Alabama Theatre, there are so many hidden gems to discover.
 These 7 spots need to be on your bucket list when exploring the Grand Strand.

-The MarshWalk is located on the picturesque marshes of Murrells Inlet and home to eight delicious restaurants known for their coastal cuisine and laid-back atmosphere.
+The MarshWalk is located on the picturesque marshes of Murrells Inlet and is home to eight delicious restaurants known for their coastal cuisine and laid-back atmosphere.
 Many of the restaurants host live music every day of the week and offer indoor and outdoor dining with views of the marsh from every table.
 The seafood is always fresh, and the southern hospitality is always charming.

 The Franklin G. Burroughs – Simeon B. Chapin Art Museum encompasses several art exhibits of both regional and national artists, permanent collections, a library, and classroom space.
 The museum building was actually once an historic home built in 1924, and then moved to the museum’s current location.
 Admission to the museum is free, and the exhibits rotate throughout the year, so there is always something new to experience.